Future Earth Water-Energy-Food Nexus

 Delivering water, energy and food for all in a sustainable and equitable way is one of the major challenges faced by our societies.
 Future Earth will support this goal by providing the knowledge needed to understand how interactions between water, energy and food are shaped by environmental, economic, social and political changes and how the synergies and trade-offs among them can be better planned and managed.

-In addition, a significant part of the global population still lacks access to electricity (1.2 billion people in 2013 according to the World Energy Outlook 2015), clean and safe water (783 million people in 2014 according to AQUASTAT) and food (842 million undernourished people in 2012 according to FAO).
+In addition, a significant part of the global population still lacks access to electricity (1.06 billion in 2014 according to the World Bank), safely managed drinking water (2.1 billion in 2015 according to WHO and UNICEF) and food (815 million undernourished people in 2016 according to FAO).
 Thus, solutions towards an improved and integrated resource management for water, energy and food will also need to overcome this access deficit.